When to visit Japan to see the cherry blossoms? 桜の見頃はいつ？

 For those who can't visit Japan in spring, fear not: the kugatsuzakura variety (literally "October cherry blossoms") blooms from October to January in the Tokyo area.
 And in the islands of Okinawa, the kanhizakura variety, very dark pink with bell-shaped petals, blooms in February.

-Be aware, however, as spring is an extremely popular time to travel to Japan, we advise you to plan your trip well in advance!
+It is good to note that spring is an extremely popular time to travel to Japan, we advise you to plan your trip up to 8-10 months in advance!